MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 The debugger also searches for symbol files in the following locations:

-1. The location that is specified inside the DLL or the executable (*.exe) file.
+1. The location that is specified inside the DLL or the executable (*.exe*) file.

-   By default, if you have built a DLL or an *.exe* file on your computer, the linker places the full path and filename of the associated *.pdb* file in the DLL or *.exe*.
+   By default, if you have built a DLL or an *.exe* file on your computer, the linker places the full path and filename of the associated *.pdb* file in the DLL or *.exe* file.
 The debugger checks to see if the symbol file exists in that location.
-This is helpful, because you always have symbols available for code that you compile on your computer.

 1. The same folder as the DLL or *.exe* file.

 1. Any locations specified in the debugger options for symbol files.
-To add and enable symbol locations, see [Configure debugger symbol options]:
+To add and enable symbol locations, see [Configure debugger symbol options](#configure-debugger-symbol-options):

     - Any local symbol cache folder.